onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

    :validation_mode: in_service

-   The xNF, when leveraging Google Protocol Buffers for events, **MUST** serialize the events using native Google Protocol Buffers (GPB) where:
+   The xNF, when leveraging Google Protocol Buffers for events, **MUST** serialize the events using native Google Protocol Buffers (GPB) according to the following guidelines:

-      * keys are represented as integers pointing to the system resources for the xNF being monitored
+      * The keys are represented as integers pointing to the system resources for the xNF being monitored
-      * values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of an xNF resource.
+      * The values correspond to integers or strings that identify the operational state of the VNF resource, such a statistics counters and the state of an xNF resource.
-      * required Google Protocol Buffers (GPB) metadata is provided in the form of .proto files.
+      * The required Google Protocol Buffers (GPB) metadata is provided in the form of .proto files.

 .. req::